slavielle/drudge/README.md

 - Npm as front js lib packager
 - Gulp

-It implements front-end techniques I leaned along projects many of them thanks to jlo aka Julien Lopinto.
+It implements front-end techniques I leaned along projects some of them thanks to jlo aka Julien Lopinto.

 ## Installation